railsware/bozon/README.md

 This will compile Application source code to `./builds/development` directory and run your application from it.

 ### Configuration
 Bozon provides a way to define environment specific and platform specific configuration options.
-These multiple config files are being merged into one single `settings` object during build.
-This `settings` object is being written into `package.json` file of your application, so that you can use it in your code.
+These multiple config files are being merged into one single `config` object during build.
+This `config` object is accessible via `CONFIG` variable in `main` process files of your application, so that you can use it in your code.
 ```
   |--config/
   |  |--settings.json